Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Introduction

 The main challenge in this verification problem lies in the fact that the implementation CRN is usually much more complex than the target CRN.
 This is because each reaction in the target CRN, which is of course a single step in principle, gets implemented as a sequence of steps which may involve ``intermediate'' species that were not part of the original target CRN.
-For example, in DNA-based implementations, the implementation CRN can easily involve an order of magnitude more reactions and species than the target CRN.
+For example, in DNA-based implementations, the implementation CRN can easily involve an order of magnitude more reactions and species than the target CRN (the size will depend upon the level of detail in the model of the implementation \cite{DSD, Grun, Schaeffer, DOL13}).
 Given that the intermediate species participating in implementations of different target reactions can potentially interact with each other in spurious ways, it becomes very difficult to verify that such an implementation CRN is indeed ``correct.''

+It is not immediately obvious how to precisely define what makes an implementation correct or incorrect, so it is helpful to informally examine a few examples.
 Figure \ref{fig:crn_implementation} illustrates various different ways that a proposed implementation can be ``incorrect.''
 For instance, one can easily see that CRN2 is clearly not a good implementation of CRN1, because it implements the reaction $A+A+B\to C+D$ in place of $A+B\to C+D$.
 CRN3 is incorrect in a more subtle way.
-While a cursory look may not reveal any immediate problem with this implementation, one can check that CRN3 can get from the initial state $\{A,A,B\}$ to a final state $\{A,B,C\}$, whereas there is no way to achieve this using reactions from CRN1.
-CRN4 is incorrect in yet another way.
-Starting from the initial state $\{A,C\}$, one can see that the system will sometimes get ``stuck'' in the state $\{i, C\}$, unable to produce $\{C, C\}$, with $i$ becoming an intermediate species that is not really ``intermediate.''
+While a cursory look may not reveal any immediate problem with this implementation, one can check that CRN3 can get from the initial state\footnote{In this paper, we use the notation $\llbrace \cdot \rrbrace$ to denote multisets.} $\llbrace A,A,B\rrbrace$ to a final state $\llbrace A,B,C\rrbrace$, whereas there is no way to achieve this using reactions from CRN1.\footnote{The pathway is ($A\to i$, $i+B\to j$, $j\to C +k$, $C+A \to m+n$, $m+n\to C+C$, $C+k\to j$, $j\to i+B$, $i\to A$). } CRN4 is incorrect in yet another way.
+Starting from the initial state $\llbrace A,C\rrbrace$, one can see that the system will sometimes get ``stuck'' in the state $\llbrace i, C\rrbrace$, unable to produce $\llbrace C, C\rrbrace$, with $i$ becoming an intermediate species that is not really ``intermediate.''
 Now, CRN5 seems to be free of any such issue, but with what confidence can we declare that it is a correct implementation of CRN1, having seen the subtle ways that an implementation can go wrong?
 A goal of this paper is to provide a mathematical definition of ``correctness'' of CRN implementations which can be used to test them in practice.

 In our further discussions, we will restrict our attention to implementation CRNs that satisfy the condition that we call ``tidiness.''
 Informally stated, tidy CRNs are implementation CRNs which do not get ``stuck'' in the way that CRN4 got stuck above, i.e., they always can ``clean up'' intermediate species.
 This means that any intermediate species that are produced during the evolution of the system can eventually turn back into species of the target CRN.
 Of course, the algorithm we present in this paper for testing our definition of correctness will also be able to test whether the given implementation is tidy.